MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 > Use a numbered list if there are corresponding numbers in the diagram.
 If not, use a bulleted list.

-The following workflow (or dataflow) corresponds to the above diagram:
+The following workflow (or dataflow) corresponds to the previous diagram:

 - **Thing 1**.
 Explain what happens with the first technology in the diagram.